Pro-Choice Action Network

-The Pro-Choice Action Network (Pro-CAN) is a Canadian abortion rights advocacy group based in Vancouver, British Columbia.
-Founded in 1987 as the BC Coalition for Abortion Clinics, the group changed to its current name in 1998.
+The Pro-Choice Action Network (Pro-CAN) was a Canadian abortion rights advocacy group based in Vancouver, British Columbia.
+Founded in 1987 as the BC Coalition for Abortion Clinics, the group changed its name in 1998.
 It began publishing a quarterly newsletter, The Pro-Choice Press, in 1995.
-Pro-CAN is the largest and longest-established abortion rights organization in British Columbia.
+Pro-CAN was the largest and longest-established abortion rights organization in British Columbia.
 In November 1988, it successfully opened Everywoman's Health Centre.
 Groups including women's health groups, the labour movement, the United Church, student groups, and health care professionals supported Pro-CAN's initiative to open Everywoman's Health Centre.
 This opening is of notable importance because at that time, it was illegal for free-standing clinics to offer abortion services.
-The group stopped its activities in 2009, except for its website, and now refers to the Abortion Rights Coalition of Canada.
+The group stopped its activities on January 31, 2009, except for its website, and now refers visitors to the Abortion Rights Coalition of Canada.

 Lobbying and advocating

-Pro-CAN lobbies and advocates for:
+Pro-CAN lobbied and advocated for: